 It is fascinating to me that like-minded women with similar interests and values somehow had managed to find each other on a crowded campus of over 20,000 students.
 As a psychology major, I obviously found these group dynamics fascinating.
 On a personal level, I was very happy to find a group of smart, intelligent women who cared about their community.
-Over the years, those women proved to me that they could study hard, play hard and keep a clear focus on philanthropy and service.
+Over the years, those women proved to me that they could study hard, be social and focus on philanthropy and service.

-During what was supposed to be my senior year of college, I became very ill and was eventually diagnosed with celiac disease.
+During my senior year of college, I became very ill and was eventually diagnosed with celiac disease.
 This was long before being gluten-free was trendy.
 At this time, no one was talking about gluten.
 Because of this, I spent most of my days at the student health center.
-After each and every doctor’s appointment, I would find one or two of my sisters waiting to listen to me vent my frustration over another round of inconclusive tests, or how exhausted I was.
-I never asked them to do that, they just realized collectively that if I didn’t answer my phone, I must be at the health center.
+After every doctor’s appointment, I would find one or two of my sisters waiting to listen to me vent my frustration over another round of inconclusive tests, or how exhausted I was.
+I never asked them to do that.
+They just realized that if I didn’t answer my phone, I must be at the health center.

 Not only did sorority provide me with an outlet and support for my emotional and mental wellbeing, but I developed valuable leadership skills and interpersonal communication skills which I still use today.
-I think anyone can tell you that trying to get 70 young, independent, strong-willed women to agree on something is no simple task.
-Having that experience makes everything I have dealt with in my career seem simple in comparison.
-For example, I was risk management chair and took on the monumental task of creating a sober sister program for when we had socials and other events (this was way back in the days before Uber and Lyft).
+For example, I was risk management chair and took on the monumental task of creating a sober sister program.
+This program was designed for when we had socials and other events (this was way back in the days before Uber and Lyft).
 I wanted to make sure that all of my sisters could have fun and be safe.
 I learned the value of doing what is right, making hard decisions, negotiating, scheduling, and logistics.
-This has helped me greatly as a school counselor and while completing my PhD.
+This has helped me greatly as a school counselor and while completing my Ph.D.
 I am constantly using my time management and scheduling skills to keep projects on track.

-I graduated college in 2008 and to this day I am still very close friends with several of my sorority sisters.
+I graduated from college in 2008 and I am still very close friends with several of my sorority sisters.
 We are still providing emotional support, life guidance and encouragement for each other just like we did in college.
-Of course, the problems we face have somewhat evolved from who to date to who to marry and how to choose a wedding dress.
-What to major in has evolved into how to get a job that you love, navigating job offers and practice interviewing for jobs.
+Of course, the problems we face have somewhat evolved from who to date to how to choose a wedding dress.
+What to major in has evolved into how to get a job that you love, navigating job offers.

 As I sit here writing this, I realize that by the time this will be posted, I will have defended my doctoral dissertation.
 One of my sorority sisters is flying overseas to Sweden, where I currently live, in order to support me.
 This is what sisters do.
 We travel the world to show our love and support, to celebrate accomplishments and to mourn disappointments.
-I already know she’ll be ready and waiting with make-up and stain remover wipes for touch-ups just in case I cry or spill something, extra snacks in her purse for when I get hungry and a smile on her face to reassure me that I can accomplish anything I set my mind to.
+I already know she’ll be ready and waiting with stain remover wipes for touch-ups just in case I spill something and a smile on her face to reassure me that I can accomplish anything I set my mind to.

-While my story looks different than the world we are currently living in with the coronavirus, there are ways to still celebrate our sisterhood.
+While my story looks different than the world we are currently living in with COVID-19, there are ways to still celebrate our sisterhood.
 Reach out to your sisters and see how they are doing during this time.
 Utilize the technology at our fingertips to share positivity and love.
 Remind your sisters you are always there for them.
 Make plans to get together after social distancing, this will give you both something to look forward to.
-Share good news happening in your life like celebrating getting an A on that test or having a virtual date with the person you’ve been seeing.
-Life has changed and so the way we communicate and connect has changed, but we don’t have to stop being social and celebrating our sisterhood.
+Share good news happening in your life like celebrating getting an A on that test or having a virtual date.
+Life has changed and so the way we communicate and connect has changed.
+But, we don’t have to stop being social and celebrating our sisterhood.